Political Science (POLIT)

 Prerequisite: Admission to a Political Science graduate program or permission.
 Course will assist in the development of Essay / Capstone projects: Organization, format presentation, editing, committee review.
 Will help polish student writing and presentation skills.
 (Formerly 3700:603)

-POLIT:610 Seminar in International Politics (3 Credits)
+POLIT 610 Seminar in International Politics (3 Units)

 Prerequisite: Admission to political science graduate program or permission.
 Analysis of current problems in theory and practice of politics and organization.
 (Formerly 3700:610)